rachelbuchta/tic-tac-toe/README.md

  ### User Functionality

  On page load, a tic-tac-toe board appears indicating at the top of the page who the first player is.
- #### Main View
+ #### Views
 ![screenshot of main view](https://media.giphy.com/media/FErhZwEsEsa2XcQhe4/giphy.gif)

  #### As a user,

-  * The first player is able to click any square they desire and a symbol of a moon will appear indicating spot on the board.
+  * The first player is able to click any square they desire and a symbol of a moon will appear indicating their spot on the board.
   * The game then switches to player two, as shown at the top of the board with the symbol of saturn.
   * Player Two is then able to click any square that is empty.
     * Note: If a player clicks on a square that is already taken, that square will not be replaced.
 The currrent player must choose an available square before         switching to the next player.